webjunkie01/CV/README.md

 ### Neverdie Studios, Los Angeles, CA - <https://neverdie.com>
 April 2017 - January 2019<br />
+**Lead Developer**

-Lead programmer in charge of creating a gaming platform that runs on the Ethererum network.
+Develop a gaming platform that runs on the Ethererum network.

 The goals accomplished were the following:

 #### Database
 -   Data schema design and implementation.